Geospatial APIs to add maps, spatial analytics, and mobility solutions to your apps

 Azure Maps is built in collaboration with world-class mobility and location technology partners, including TomTom and Moovit, who provide the underlying location intelligence for maps, POI, traffic, transit, and road data used.

-No, you don’t need a license.
-Azure Maps has consumption-based pricing and requires no license agreement or upfront cost.
+Yes, you do need a license.
+Please refer to the Licensing Terms and Documentation for any usage restrictions.
+Azure Maps has consumption-based pricing and requires no upfront cost.
 Pay only for what you consume and easily integrate your Azure Maps consumption into an existing Azure subscription or Enterprise Agreement.

 Azure Maps offers two pricing tiers.
 The S0 pricing tier may be right for you if the core geospatial APIs meet your service requirements.
 If you want more advanced capabilities for your application, consider the S1 pricing tier.
 Check out the pricing page for more information.